Auferet

 Because every location has real coordinates, the game master can compute the exact straight-line distance and compass direction between any two of them.
 A two-day ride stays a two-day ride.
 When you set out north, you arrive at what is actually north.
 Travel stops being a vibe and becomes something the world can measure, which is what makes a journey across your setting feel like crossing an actual place rather than teleporting between descriptions.

-The map does not replace the storytelling.
-It underwrites it.
-The game master still narrates the road, the weather, and who you meet, but it does so on top of a geography that is fixed and looked up, not re-invented each turn.
-That is the difference between a world you read about once and a world you can navigate for a hundred sessions.
+The map works underneath the storytelling.
+The game master still narrates the road, the weather, and who you meet, but on top of a geography that is fixed and looked up rather than re-invented each turn.
+That is the difference between a world you read about once and a world you can explore for a hundred sessions.

 Side by side